insidewhy/munamuna/readme.md

 ### Spying on functions

-This following example shows how to create a `vi.fn` easily:
+This following example shows how to create a spy easily:

 ```typescript
 it('can spy on a function using [returnsSpy]', () => {